m0ru/bak/02a_state_of_the_art.md

 CycleJS is an 'functional reactive programming'-based framework, which Model-View-Intent architecture is structured similar to the Redux- and (original) Elm-architectures.

 But first: The framework itself is based on functional reactive programming (FRP) and uses observables/streams of messages for it's internal data-flows.
 Think of them as Promises that can trigger multiple times, or even more abstract, pipes that manipulate data that flows through them and that can be composed to form a larger system.
-The integral part developer's using the framework need to specify is a function `main(sources) => ({ DOM: htmlStream})` (see fig. \ref{fig:cyclejs}) that takes a driver "`sources`" like the DOM-driver that allows creating stream-sources (e.g. click events on a button).
+The integral part developer's using the framework need to specify is a function `main(sources) => ({ DOM: htmlStream})` (see [@fig:cyclejs]) that takes a driver "`sources`" like the DOM-driver that allows creating stream-sources (e.g. click events on a button).
 One would then apply any data-manipulations in the function and return a stream of virtual DOM.
-In the very simple example of fig. \ref{fig:cyclejs} for every input-event a piece of data/message would travel down the chained functions and end up as a virtual DOM object.
+In the very simple example of [@fig:cyclejs] for every input-event a piece of data/message would travel down the chained functions and end up as a virtual DOM object.
 This `main`-function is passed to `run` to start the app.

 <!-- TODO instead rewrite one of our components as example here. -->
 <!-- TODO syntax highlighting -->